kukim96/jungle-rails/README.md

 # Jungle
+Are you looking for a ecommerce application that sells the most unique products on the web?

+Look no further and checkout Jungle!

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 that was built to learn Ruby on Rails.

+## Screen shots

 ## Additional Steps for Apple M1 Machines